-The nationally recognized Pius XI Visual Arts Program is designed to be taken all four years.
+The nationally recognized Pius XI Visual Art Program is designed to be taken all four years.
 The scope and sequence of our curriculum develops strong technical and conceptual thinking skills while focusing on personal voice.
 Our students are prepared for college admission and scholarship if they choose to pursue it.
 Pius XI has a one-year fine arts requirement, as do most colleges and universities; however, most Art colleges and Universities with strong art programs require an Art Portfolio for college admission and scholarship.
-Visual art careers include, but are not limited to, digital arts, architecture, animation, graphic design, game design, web design, fashion design, industrial design, transportation design, product design, interior design, package design, toy design, fashion, textile design, photography, film, video, costume design, set design and more.
-One credit in either Visual Arts, Performing Arts, or a combination is required for graduation.
-Underclassmen who are interested in being better prepared for AP are invited to take the class after taking Art Fundamentals.
-Please contact Cathy Burnett for more information.
+Visual art careers include, but are not limited to, digital arts, architecture, animation, , graphic design, game design, web design, fashion design, industrial design, transportation design, product design, interior design, package design, toy design, fashion, textile design, photography, film, video, costume design, set design and more.
+One credit in either Visual Arts, Performing Arts or a combination is required for graduation.